 Dough

-- Hand knead: Add the ingredients into a bowl and mix together.
+- Hand knead: Add the ingredients except the butter into a bowl and mix together.
+Be sure to add the salt and yeast on the opposite ends of the bowl (direct salt contact can weaken the yeast).
 Once a shaggy dough forms, place the dough on to your work surface and knead until the dough starts coming together.
 Once relatively smooth, add the butter in the middle and knead.
 Once butter is incorporated, hit the dough on the table and roll upward, until the dough is smooth.
 Once the dough is smooth, shape into a ball and then place in a bowl and cover.
 Let it proof for 30-60 minutes (depending on temperature) or until double in size.
 To check, poke a hole in the middle of the dough— it should not spring back up quickly.

 - Stand mix: Add all of the ingredients, except butter into your stand mixer bowl.
 Turn on the stand mixer to setting 2 and knead for 1 minute.
 Increase speed to 4 and knead for 8 minutes.
 Remove the dough from the hook and press in the butter into the middle.
 Place it back into the stand mixer bowl and turn on to speed 4 and knead for another 5 minutes.
 Remove from the bowl and then form it into a ball.
 Cover and let it proof for 30-60 minutes or until double in size.